Amsterdam sex crimes case: Public reaction

 The public in the Netherlands was shocked when the events surfaced.
 The public prosecution also stated during the case that the events shocked Dutch society and that it would therefore not be justified to request a lesser sentence than the 20 years demanded.
-The case has also had effects on male preschool professionals: according to an evaluation by the news agency NOS and the Belangenvereniging van ouders in de kinderopvang en peuterspeelzalen (Boink) (English: Organization for parents in child care and day care), tens of men have quit or have been fired as a result of changed public opinion towards men in the field, including negative reactions of parents.
+The case has also had effects on male preschool professionals: according to an evaluation by the news agency NOS, and the Belangenvereniging van ouders in de kinderopvang en peuterspeelzalen (Boink) ('Organisation for parents in child care and day care'), tens of men have quit or have been fired as a result of changed public opinion towards men in the field, including negative reactions of parents.

 Worldwide arrests

 According to the Amsterdam police, the investigation of leads found on Miķelsons' computer has led, worldwide, to the arrests of 43 suspected child molesters.